slipcor/TreeAssist/readme.md

 ## Todos

 * Cooldown for forcebreak and forcegrow
-* Refactor configuration nodes to not include spaces to allow for config command logic
 * Add more custom WorldGuard flags to deny functionality by region
 * Improve debug functionality [Core?] by implementing String filter logic
+* Debug Tool to show the extent of a tree "what would be broken"
+* Add debug clarifier to more precisely debug why desired outcomes are not happening
+* Modularize external plugin features for easier modular functionality

 ***